Bopified/ToyBattlesHQ/doc/database_setup.md

 (You’ll be prompted to enter your root password)

 #### Option B – Using GUI (e.g., HeidiSQL)
-- Open your database in the GUI
+- Open your database in the GUI and select your database `microvolts-db` created in the previous points (if you don't see it, click on the small "reload" button first)
-- Open the SQL file `microvolts-db`
+- Click File and then "Run SQL File".
-- Run the whole script
+- Run the resulting queries.
+- If any message asks you to auto-detect file encoding, select Yes.

-This will create all tables and insert initial data (like items, s`hop content, etc.)
+This will create all tables and insert initial data (like items, s`hop content, etc.).
+You can check if it was successful by trying the query `SELECT * FROM Users`.
+There should be exactly 1 resulting row.

 ### Step 4: Set the Password via Environment Variable
 For security, the server expects your database password to be stored in an environment variable (not directly in the config).